jeffwt3k/100-days-of-code/log.md

 ### Day 0: Monday, April 16, 2018

 **Today's Progress**: Worked on a tiny bit of FreeCodeCamp's front end development course (Bootstrap).
 Googled a few things (container sizes, id vs. class, etc.) Realized just how much there is to learn.
 Decided on 100 Days of Code challenge.
+EDIT: Later, worked on a new version of that first project, for my very own doggos!
+Figured building the tribut page would help me remember all that I've forgotten up to this point :)

 **Thoughts:** Nervous.
 Don't know that I can commit a full hour every day to coding.
 Time will tell!